UweGerdes/frontend-development/README.md

 # frontend-development

-Frontend Development and Testing with gulp, nginx, php, mysql, casperjs and docker
+Frontend Development and Testing with gulp, nginx, php, mysql, mail, casperjs and docker

 This example shows an application where a user can create an account, confirm, login, modify and delete the account.